FS-Driverless/Formula-Student-Driverless-Simulator/docs/system-overview.md

 The sensor suite (sensor types and locations, defined in a custom `settings.json` file) and the car livery (looks of the car) are updated.
 The operator keeps track of these details and passes them along to the virtual world to ensure accurate representation.

-When the operator wants to connect an AS to the simulated world, it launches the ros bridge.
+When the operator wants to connect an AS to the simulated world, it launches the ROS bridge.
-Read more about the ros bridge below.
+Read more about the ROS bridge below.
 If the operator wants to disconnect the AS from the simulated world it stops the bridge node and the connections are stopped.

 During a mission, the operator keeps polling the world for 'referee state'.